Max Green (rugby union): Club career

+In September 2023, following six seasons contracted with Bath permanently, Green signed for Harlequins, initially on a short-term deal.
+This coincided with the 2023 Rugby World Cup where first choice scrum half Danny Care had been playing with England.
+In December 2023, Green extended his deal with Harlequins on a permanent basis to the end of the season.
+He left Harlequins at the end of the season joining Championnat Fédéral Nationale side CA Périgueux in the French third tier.

+In July 2025, he re-signed for Harlequins initially on loan ahead of the 2025–26 season.

 International career

 Green qualifies to represent Sweden through his mother's side and represented Sweden Under-18 in two FIRA tournaments, 2013 and 2014.

 Green was a member of the England under-20 team that hosted the 2016 World Rugby Under 20 Championship and scored a try in the semi-final against South Africa.
 He started in the final as England defeated Ireland to win the tournament.

-Miscellaneous

-2015 BUCS University Champions with Leeds Beckett University.
-2016 BUCS University Player of the Year.
-Yorkshire County Rugby.